August 2021 Silent Retreat will be held online.

 Frequently Asked Questions

-I am flying in for the training.
+I am flying in for the retreat.
 What are my options and what do you recommend?

 See our LOCATIONS page for details about travel to the retreat centers and preferred airports.
 The UCSD Center for Mindfulness will set up a Ride Share Bulletin Board in coordinating shuttle rides for those arriving by air at local airports.